amasky/ram/README.md

 * RAM model difinition file (Chainer)
 * script for training the model

-### not implemented yet
+### not yet implemented

 * visualize the locations which the model predicted
-* hyper-params to get the best accuracy of the paper
+* hyper-params to get the best accuracy in the paper
 * multi-scale glimpse
 * models to solve "Translated MNIST" task